Grafrajohn/GrahamArt/_posts/2020-02-24-leonardo-da-vinci-exhibition.md

 image: https://res.cloudinary.com/dtn9ari2r/image/upload/a_exif/v1583263321/blog/FE1331EB-ACD0-4EB2-92D5-ECA1B4782F27.jpg
 image-alt: Leonardo Da Vinci Exhibition Paris
 image-caption: Leonardo Da Vinci Exhibition Paris
+h1: A visit to the once in a lifetime Leonardo Exhibition in Le Louvre, Paris
 ---

 Recently I had the privilege of visiting Paris to view the Leonardo Da Vinci Exhibition.
 This is how it went.